desmondcheongzx/bpf-scope/README.md

 `bpftool` should be available from an appropriate package in your Linux distribution.
 E.g. [Arch](https://archlinux.org/packages/community/x86_64/bpf/)

+## Requirements

+To use BPF CO-RE and kernel BTF support, the Linux kernel needs to be built with `CONFIG_DEBUG_INFO_BTF=y`.
+Refer to [libbpf](https://github.com/libbpf/libbpf#bpf-co-re-compile-once--run-everywhere) to check if your Linux distro already does this.

 ## Usage

 To recompile the TCP-BPF program, run `make tcp` inside the `src/` directory.
 A `tcp` binary should be generated.